 Do Not Judge Those Using the Spaces

 Handicap parking spaces are often in prime locations at various businesses and other facilities.
 These spaces are often wanted by everyone that enters the parking space.
 This can often cause some envy of those that are allowed to utilize those spaces.
 Sometimes, this can even lead to people judging the person that gets out of the vehicle.
 When a person has a disability, it is their responsibility to inform the DMV to receive the handicap permit.
-These individuals do not have to justify their need with every envious person in the parking lot.
+These individuals do not have to justify their needs with every envious person in the parking lot.
 There are many disabilities that can limit a person’s ability to travel distances that are not easily apparent.
 Many of these invisible disabilities are found here.
 It is important to remember that these individuals already provided their documentation to the proper authorities and should not be harassed by individuals in a parking lot.

 Follow the Rules of Handicap Parking

 Handicap parking permits and the use of those specially designated spaces is considered a privilege.
 This means that improper use of the placards can cause a person to lose their parking rights.
-It is important to follow all of the rules that accompany the handicap parking permit.
+It is important to follow all of the rules that accompany the handicapped parking permit.
 One very important rule is to not lend out a handicap placard.
 This is a permit to assist a person who is disabled and not to provide easier parking for anyone.
 Any abuse of these rules can result in the cancellation of the permit or even fraud charges.
 A list of the common rules can be found here.
 It is also important to use the parking spaces respectfully.
 This means only using the type of handicap parking needed.
-Do not use the van accessible parking spots unless it is the type of parking specifically needed.
-This could prevent a person who does need the space the inability to get to the facility.
+Do not use the van-accessible parking spots unless it is the type of parking specifically needed.
+This could prevent a person who does need the space inability to get to the facility.